OrkhanElchuev/Website-Flexbox/README.md

 # Website-Flexbox
-Creating a website using HTML/CSS via Flexbox
+Creating a website using HTML/CSS and a bit of JavaScript via Flexbox method.